OpenEvalProject/evals/manuscripts/elife-34701/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/34701/elife-34701-fig6-v2.jpg)

 **Figure 6.:** (A) The experimental design for bone marrow transplantation assays to examine engraftment and repopulation abilities of HSCs in mice.
 (B) Percentage of CD45.2 cells in peripheral blood at 16 weeks after engraftment.
 In both 129SVsl mice (left) and C57BL/6J mice (right), aged P72 mice showed better stem cell abilities of engraftment and repopulation compared with aged R72 mice. n = 6/group, ##: p<0.001; Student’s t-test.
 (C) The mRNA expression levels of p21, Puma and Noxa (upper panels) and the protein expression levels of p21 (lower panels) in bone marrow from 129SVsl p53 R72 and P72 mice at different ages as determined by real-time PCR assays and Western-blot assays, respectively.
 Data were presented as mean ± SD, n = 4/group, *p<0.05; Student’s t-test.
-(D) A schematic model depicting the dual functions of p53 codon 72 SNP in regulating longevity.10.7554/eLife.34701.015Figure 6—source data 1.The mRNA expression levels of p21, Puma and Noxa in bone marrow from 129SVsl p53 R72 and P72 mice.
+(D) A schematic model depicting the dual functions of p53 codon 72 SNP in regulating longevity.

 In response to stress, p53 transcriptionally regulates a group of target genes that can lead to different cell fates through inducing growth arrest or apoptosis, etc. Here, 129SVsl mice were employed to examine whether p53 codon 72 SNP differentially regulates the basal expression of its target genes involved in cell cycle arrest (p21) and apoptosis (Puma and Noxa), which in turn impacts the number and function of stem cells.
 As shown in Figure 6C, p21 mRNA expression levels in the bone marrow were slightly higher in P72 mice compared with R72 mice as determined by real-time PCR assays with this difference being more obvious in older mice than young mice.
 This difference in p21 expression levels was confirmed at the protein level as determined by Western-blot assays (Figure 6C).
 In contrast, the bone marrow from P72 mice displayed slightly lower expression levels of Puma and Noxa than that from R72 mice (Figure 6C).
 These results demonstrate the differential regulation of the basal expression levels of p21, Puma and Noxa by p53 codon 72 SNP in the bone marrow, which may contribute to the delayed aging process in HSC number and function observed in P72 mice.